Trantorian1/notes-rust-blockchain/src/the_ugly_the_pitfalls_of_web_3_0.md

 This is what is known as a **chain split**, and has happened in other chains as well (and again in Ethereum with _Ethereum POW_).

 > It is important to realize that despite all its cryptographic guarantees and advanced game theory, Web 3.0 and Blockchain remains before all a _social construct_, and can be disrupted in periods of social turmoil.
-This is good because it allows for resistance to unfair change by dissident groups, something that is not so easy in the real world, but at times it can seriously hamper the stability of the network.
+This is good because it allows for resistance to unfair change by dissident groups, something that is not so easy in the real world, but at times it can seriously hamper the stability of these networks.

 ## What we can do better: solutions to these issues